-Adverbs of Frequency
+-Adverbs of Frequency

-Location or position of Frequency Adverbs in sentences.
+- Location or position of Frequency Adverbs in sentences:

-1. If there is only a main verb in a sentence we put the frequency adverb immediately before it
+1. If there is only a main verb in a sentence we put the frequency adverb immediately before it e.g.,- Sami his friends.A. respects alwaysB. respects neverC. always respectsD. respects sometimes

-- e.g.,- Sami______his friends.
-A. respects always B. respects never C. always respects D. respects sometimes - 2.
-If there is only one of the verbs to Be (is, am, are, was, were), we put the frequency adverb immediately after that verb to Be.

-e.g.,- The students afraid of the final tests.

-A. usually are B. are usually

-C. is usually D. usually is
+2. If there is only one of the verbs to Be (is, am, are, was, were), we put the frequency adverb immediately after that verb to Be. e.g.,- The students afraid of the final tests.A. usually areB. are usually D. usually is e.g. - The doctor has never disappointed any student.
+Has the doctor ever disappointed any student?

-Location or position of Frequency Adverbs in sentences.

-- 3. If there is a helping verb and a main verb in a sentence we put the frequency adverb between the helping verb and the main verb
+3. If there is a helping verb and a main verb in a sentence we put the frequency adverb betwe en the helping verb and the main verb a a Our daatar hia mahila

 - e.g.- Our doctor his mobile.

-- A. has switched off rarely

-- C. rarely has switched off

-B. has rarely switched off

-D. never has switched off

-- 4. In case of a question , we just replace the subject with the helping verb - e.g. The doctor has never disappointed any student.
+A. has switched off rarely B. has rarely switched off C. rarely has switched off D. never has switched off - 4.
+In case of a question , we just replace the subject with the helping verb